 When he grew up, he volunteered as a paratrooper in the army and even played semiprofessional and professional hockey.
 Knievel married Linda Bork and began to have children which pushed him to explore other ways to make a living and support his family.
 He worked in the copper mines of Butte with the Anaconda Copper Company and planted even deeper roots in the Butte community and economy by starting a semiprofessional hockey team known as the Butte Bombers and a hunting outfitting service called Sure-Kill.

 His Time in the Spotlight

-In December of 1967, Knevel attempted to jump the fountains at Caesars’ Palace in Las Vegas, Nevada.
+In December of 1967, Knievel attempted to jump the fountains at Caesars’ Palace in Las Vegas, Nevada.
 His jump successfully cleared the fountains, but his landing was not as perfect.
-Knevel fell over the front of his bike and skid across the concrete.
+Knievel fell over the front of his bike and skid across the concrete.
 This crash resulted in many shattered bones and a concussion that caused a 29-day coma.
 ABC-TV aired this disastrous jump and his fame began to grow.
-After this jump, Knevel went on to attempt jumps over the Snake River Canyon in Idaho, fourteen Greyhound busses and a tank full of live sharks.
+After this jump, Knievel went on to attempt jumps over the Snake River Canyon in Idaho, fourteen Greyhound busses and a tank full of live sharks.
 He attempted over 75 jumps in his career, many of which were made on his Harley-Davidson XR-750 motorcycle.
-Knevel retired from jumping in 1977 and limited his appearances to speaking events.
+Knievel retired from jumping in 1977 and limited his appearances to speaking events.

 Knievel passed away on November 30, 2007 in Clearwater, Florida.
 He was buried in Mountain View Cemetery in his hometown of Butte, Montana after a funeral in the Butte Civic Center which holds over 7,500 people.